Key Takeaways

 Consider automating your home climate with a smart thermostat.
 These devices provide the convenience of controlling your home climate through your smartphone, ensuring you are never heating/cooling an empty house.

-If you are away for a longer duration due to work or vacation, a smart thermostat can be incredibly helpful.
-Cielo smart thermostat has a handy feature called vacation mode to keep your home safe.
+If you are away for an extended period due to work or vacation, a smart thermostat can be incredibly helpful.
+The Cielo smart thermostats have a handy feature called vacation mode to keep your home safe.

-In this mode, you can set your desired temperature for heating and cooling.
+In this mode, you can set your desired heating and cooling temperatures.
 The thermostat will then automatically adjust your HVAC system to maintain those temperatures, preventing your home from getting too hot or cold while you’re gone.
 Before your return, the thermostat can then change the temperature back to your desired level.

 Equip your HVAC system with smart features and achieve the perfect balance between comfort & savings.